Greenstand/treetracker-ios/README.md

 &nbsp;

 ## Project Setup

 ### Dependencies
 Dependencies are managed using [CocoaPods](https://guides.cocoapods.org/) and are checked into to repository.
+Even though we check in the dependencies you will need to install CocoaPods to run the project as we use a plugin called CocoapodsKeys.

+### CocoapodsKeys
+CocoapodsKeys (https://github.com/orta/cocoapods-keys) is used to manage keys we don't want to check into the repository.
+We currently only use this for AWS identity pool ID's.

+To get started you will need to install CocoapodsKeys:
+`gem install cocoapods-keys`

+Then run a pod install:
+`pod install`

+You will be prompted to enter AWS identity pool ID's for dev, test and production environments.
+Just enter anything for now, if you need to actually upload some trees to one of the environments reach out to the #ios_treetracker channel in the Greenstand slack workspace.

+You could also set up your own environment on AWS.
+Reach out on slack if you need help with this.

 ### SwiftLint
 [SwiftLint](https://github.com/realm/SwiftLint) is used to keep the codebase consistent.
 Rules can be configured or disabled in the [.swiftlint.yml](.swiftlint.yml) file.